Wednesday, February 15, 2012

 I don't really take the time to read many book reviewing blogs.
 For one thing, I have long lists of books I intend to read one day and the thought of adding more is daunting.
 But, one of my Indianapolis blogging friends recently reviewed a book that I ran out and picked up right away.
 It just sounded so interesting and encouraging.

 Carol Kent was a popular Christian speaker when suddenly her world was turned upside down by the arrest of her only son, Jason, for the murder of his wife's ex-husband.
 Jason was an unlikely candidate for murder.
-He was a strong Christian, honor roll student in high school, trained in the military, etc. But when his two new daughters were faced with the possibility of unsupervised visitation with their abusive father, something snapped.
-Carol tells the story with a full, open view of their heartache and their shaky legs which continued to stand on the promises of God.
+He was a strong Christian, honor roll student in high school, trained in the military, etc. But when his two new daughters faced the possibility of unsupervised visitation with their abusive father, something snapped.
+Carol tells the story with a full, open view of their heartache and their shaky legs, which continued to stand on the promises of God.

 I couldn't read these books without weeping.
 Their tale is one both sorrowful and enriching at the same time.
-You think to yourself, "I have so much less to contend with and yet they are choosing to remain grounded in Christ in ways I have only dreamt of."
+You think to yourself, "I have so much less to contend with, and yet they are choosing to remain grounded in Christ in ways I have only dreamt of."

 In the follow-up book, A New Kind of Normal: Hope-Filled Choices When Life Turns Upside Down, she goes on to explain their new normal.
 They now spend their weekends visiting their son in a maximum-security prison.
 They have lost contact with their daughter-in-law and granddaughters.
 Life has not turned into a rosy fairy tale ending, but they continue to rely on God.
 They continue to walk the road they must.